 On March 31, 2022, the U.N.
 Security Council voted unanimously to endorse the African Union’s new transitional mission in Somalia.
 The new mission was authorized to take action against al-Qaeda and ISIS and conduct a phased handover of security responsibilities to Somalia’s government.
 The African Union Transitional Mission in Somalia, known as ATMIS, will replace the African Union Mission in Somalia, known as AMISOM.
 The former mission had been in the Horn of Africa nation for 15 years trying to build peace and security in the area.
 Somalia, although undertaking more militant measures against jihadist groups in recent years, has been plagued by three decades of attacks from al-Shabaab and ISIS extremists.
 However, in 2021, a political crisis postponed the country’s elections, delaying the vote for a new president and further encouraging extremists to exploit the instability in the country with continued attacks.
 (Source: Associated Press)

 ATMIS operations lasted a year before the mission announced the impending withdrawal of their forces in May 2023.
 The withdrawal, which is expected to occur in phases, first involved the drawdown of 2,000 soldiers at the end of June.
-Another 3,000 ATMIS troops are expected to withdraw by September.
-ATMIS is expected to complete withdrawal by the end of 2023 when security services will be handed over to the Somali Security Forces.
-(Sources: ATMIS, Defense Post)
+Following the complete withdrawal of ATMIS, security services will be handed over to the Somali Security Forces.
+As of June 2024, at least 5,000 ATMIS had left Somalia.
+Following a resurgence in al-Shabaab activity in early 2024, however, Somalia’s government asked ATMIS to delay their anticipated December 31 withdrawal due to fear of a security vacuum that would allow al-Shabaab to expand its operational capacity.
+(Sources: ATMIS, Defense Post, United Nations, Reuters)

-Despite ATMIS’s impending withdrawal, Somalia has diversified their approach in countering al-Shabaab in recent years.
+Despite ATMIS’s impending withdrawal, Somalia has diversified its approach in countering al-Shabaab in recent years.
 On April 5, 2023, Mohamud asserted that Mogadishu’s new military offensive against al-Shabaab will “defeat” the terror group.
 According to Mohamud, “two things are there to defeat al-Shabaab: one is militarily, another is ideological.”
 Along with financial crackdowns that have frozen hundreds of al-Shabaab bank and mobile money accounts, the government has also encouraged Somali clerics to condemn al-Shabaab as “anti-Islamic.”
 The new phase in Somalia’s fight against al-Shabaab also includes enlisting military support from Djibouti, Ethiopia, and Kenya.
 The troops will focus on reconquering territory in Jubaland and South West state, which are al-Shabaab strongholds.
 Somalia’s new counterterrorism plan aims to weaken the terrorist group to such an extent that al-Shabaab leaders will relent and submit to peace negotiations.
-(Source: Financial Times)
+In November 2023, media sources reported that the first phase of the strengthened counterextremism offensive targeted Hirshabelle and Galmadug states in south central Somalia.
+The first phase killed over 3,000 militants.
+The second phase will focus on Jubaland and Southwest states, where the Somali National Army will work alongside the U.S. Africa Command (AFRICOM) and the African Union Transition Mission in Somalia (ATMIS) to liberate remaining territories.(Sources: Financial Times, Garowe Online)

 Extremist and Terrorist Financing